 In an emergency or when someone is at risk of immediate harm, you should always contact 999.

-Liz Dean, Trading and Operations Director is the designated child protection officer within the Science Centre and will have overall responsibility for implementation of this policy and managers should ensure that she is informed of any concerns reported to them by staff.
+David Jones is the Designated Safeguarding Lead for Life and will have overall responsibility for any safeguarding concerns.
+Managers should ensure that he is informed of any concerns reported to them by staff.

 Initial Response Service is the first point of contact for anyone who is worried about a child’s safety or welfare.